 Step 1.
 Use Fresh, High-Quality Coffee

 This is the number one thing that will make your coffee taste better.
-If you want to step up the brews coming out of your Mr. Coffee, you have to step up the beans going into it!
+If you want to step up the brews coming out of your coffee maker, you have to step up the beans going into it!

 Coffee tastes best just three days after it’s been roasted, and will begin to lose its flavor after about 15-20 days.
 Look for a roast date on your coffee, and get the most recent.
 We put a roast date on all of our bags, and we ship the same day that we roast so that our coffee arrives just around that 3-day sweet spot.
 We even offer a free trial, so you can give fresh-roasted coffee a try in your own coffee maker.

 Coffee quality comes down to how well the beans were grown and processed.
 Oftentimes blends are made with a variety of cheap beans blended to achieve a generic “coffee” flavor.
 To be sure you’re getting tasty high-quality beans, look for single-origin coffees that list details about where and how the coffee was produced.

 After having fresh coffee, the most important thing you can do is grind that coffee just before brewing it.
 Ground coffee starts to lose its flavor very quickly, so you want to grind your whole beans just before you go to make a pot of coffee.

 This means having a grinder handy!
 Grinders come in all shapes, sizes, and prices - but if you can, you should try to get a burr grinder.
 They produce a more consistent grind wherein all the coffee grounds are the same size & shape (consistency helps your coffee maker brew evenly and produce a tasty cup).
 For drip coffee makers, you'll want to use a medium coarse grind.
 We recommend a few models here.